chatcharoen/dbsec-workshop/Lab_Guides/DBSAT/README.md

 Oracle Support Document 2138254.1 (Oracle Database Security Assessment Tool (DBSAT)) can be found at: https://support.oracle.com/epmos/faces/DocumentDisplay?id=2138254.1

+**Note:** DBSAT has already been downloaded and unzipped in our Database Security Workshop.

 Once you have unzipped the tool you can see the commands available for dbsat discover a configuration file is needed. dbsat.config can be found in Discover/conf/ directory.

 - From the Oracle Linux Desktop to the Workshop folder, Database Security Workshop, then DBSAT: